-In May 2014, the Financial Accounting Standard Board ("FASB") issued ASU No. 2014-09, "Revenue from Contracts with Customers".
-The core principle is that a company should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration for which the entity expects to be entitled in exchange for those goods or services.
-The updated standard will replace existing revenue recognition guidance under GAAP when it becomes effective.
-Early adoption is not permitted.
-The updated standard would be effective for the Company beginning January 1, 2017.
-In July 2015, the FASB approved a one-year deferral of the effective date of ASU No. 2014-09.
-We can elect to adopt the provisions of ASU No. 2014-09 for annual periods beginning after December 15, 2017, including interim periods within that reporting period.
+In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update No. ("ASU") 2014-09, Revenue from Contracts with Customers, as a new Topic, Accounting Standards Codification ("ASC") Topic 606.
+The new revenue recognition standard provides a five-step analysis of transactions to determine when and how revenue is recognized.
+The core principle is that a company should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
+This new standard is effective for annual periods beginning after December 15, 2016, including interim periods within that reporting period, and shall be applied retrospectively to each period presented or as a cumulative-effect adjustment as of the date of adoption.
+In August 2015, the FASB issued ASU 2015-14, Revenue from Contracts with Customers (Topic 606), deferring the effective date of ASU 2014-09 by one year.
+The provision of ASU 2014-09 are effective for annual periods beginning after December 15, 2017, including interim periods within that reporting period.
 The FASB also agreed to allow entities to choose to adopt the standard as of the original effective date.
-We are currently assessing the adoption date and potential impact of adopting this ASU on our financial statements and related disclosures.
+We are currently assessing the adoption date and potential impact of adopting ASU 2014-09 on our financial statements and related disclosures.

-In August 2014, the FASB issued Accounting Standards Update ("ASU") No. 2014-15, "Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern".
+In August 2014, the FASB issued ASU No. 2014-15, "Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern".
 The new standard provides guidance around management's responsibility to evaluate whether there is substantial doubt about an entity's ability to continue as a going concern and to provide related footnote disclosures.
 The new standard is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2016.
 Early adoption is permitted.
 The adoption of this standard is not expected to have a material impact on our financial statements.